Thursday 1 October 2020 to Monday 2 November 2020

 Successful Love Essex Fund applicants

-During the last round of Love Essex Funding, we were pleased to be able to support some great projects across Essex.
+During the first and second round of Love Essex Funding, we were pleased to be able to support some great projects across Essex.

 - BabyStuff Braintree - An expansion of the existing store, providing enough storage space for the second-hand baby clothes and donated items.